WZ123-123/Simple-Nav-Page/README.en.md

 2. Go to **Workers & Pages**
 3. Create a Worker
 4. Copy the `worker.js` code into it
-5. Bind a custom domain
+5. Bind a custom domain (don't use the same domain as your navigation page).

 ---